-^{}However, in accordance with the General Statutes, the maximum number of members of a five-member Board of Selectmen who may be members of the same political party shall be three.
+\However, in accordance with the General Statutes, the maximum number of members of a five-member Board of SelectmenSelectpersons who may be members of the same political party shall be three.

-Section 4-7.
-Vacancies; elective boards, offices and commissions.
+Section 4-7 Vacancies; elective boards, and offices and commissions.

-In the event an elected Town office becomes vacant, due to a tendered written resignation or any other cause, the Board of Selectmen, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
-Within seven days of said vacancy, notice shall be given by the Board of Selectmen, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]
+In the event an elected Town office becomes vacant, due to a tendered written resignation or any other cause, the Town Clerk shall, upon becoming aware of the vacancy, provide prompt notice of the vacancy to the Board of Selectpersons.
+The Board of SelectmenSelectpersons, within 30 days of the later of: (a) the effective date of the resignation, or (b) the date the Board receives written notice from the Town Clerk of the vacancy, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
+Within seven days of the later of: (a) the effective date of the resignation, or (b) the date the Board receives written notice from the Town Clerk of thesaid vacancy, notice shall be given by the Board of SelectpersonsSelectmen, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]

-In the event an elected board or commission member's position becomes vacant due to a tendered resignation or any other cause, such board or commission, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
-If such board or commission fails to fill a vacancy within 30 days, the Board of Selectmen shall fill the vacancy by majority vote.
-Within seven days of said vacancy, notice shall be given by such board or commission, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]
+In the event an elected board-or commission member's position becomes vacant due to a tendered resignation or any other cause, the Town Clerk shall, upon becoming aware of the vacancy, provide prompt notice of the vacancy to the affected such-board.
+The affected board-or commission, within 30 days of the later of: (a) the effective date of the resignation, or (b) the date the board receives written notice from the Town Clerk of the vacancy, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
+If such board-or commission fails to fill a vacancy within 30 days, the Board of SelectmenSelectpersons shall fill the vacancy by majority vote.
+Within seven days of the later of: (a) the effective date of the resignation, or (b) the date the board receives written notice from the Town Clerk of the said-vacancy, notice shall be given by such board-or commission, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]